seibert-media/automatix/README.md

    * Notice that there are some modules, constants and functions which are already imported (check command.py): e.g.
      `re, subprocess, quote(from shlex)`.
-The variable `vars` is used to store the Automatix variables as dictionary.
+The variable `vars` is used to store the Automatix variables as a dictionary.
 You can use it to access or change the variables directly.
-   * If bundlewrap is enabled, the Bundlewrap repository object is avaiable via AUTOMATIX_BW_REPO and system node objects are available via NODES.systemname.
+   * If bundlewrap is enabled, the Bundlewrap repository object is available via AUTOMATIX_BW_REPO and system node objects are available via NODES.systemname.
      Use `AUTOMATIX_BW_REPO.reload()` to reinitialize the Bundlewrap
-     repository from file system.
+     repository from the file system.
 This can be useful for using newly created nodes (e.g. remote commands).

 **ASSIGNMENT**: For **local**, **remote** and **python** action you